 What is a display energy certificate?

-Display energy certificates were initially introduced to improve the energy performance of commercial buildings across the UK.
+Display energy certificates were initially introduced to improve the energy performance of public buildings in England and Wales.
 They measure the overall energy consumption of the building over the past year.
 The DEC is a legal requirement enforced by Trading Standards Officers, and the ratings must be visible to visitors within the building.

 How long is a Display Energy Certificate (DEC) valid for?